DauletBai/qar-mvp/docs/peripherals/gpio.md

     JAL  x0, wait_irq
 ```

 See `devkit/examples/gpio_demo.qar` and `scripts/run_gpio.sh` for a runnable regression that demonstrates interrupt-enabled GPIO inputs inside simulation.
+Firmware writers can also rely on `devkit/hal/gpio.h` for inline helpers that wrap the register interface (direction, set/clear, IRQ masks, and debounce configuration) instead of poking the offsets manually.